Obtaining a Library Card

 Special or unusual gift items (financial endowments, furnishings, paintings, personal collection, etc.) must receive Board of Director evaluations.
 Items of a common nature (books, recordings, periodicals, etc.) may be accepted by the Library Director.

 The Library has 8 computer stations available for Internet access, subject to Library regulations.
 Your signature on the sign-in sheet insures that you have read and agree to adhere to the computer guidelines.

-- Anyone reserving the meeting room must be over 21 years of age and have a current library card.
+- Anyone reserving the meeting room must be over 21 years of age.

 - Library sponsored programs will have priority.